ayushmina/backend_services/instagram.md

 - Click on the Accept button.

 - Hurray!!, your Instagram app is now configured, it’s time to set up our project.
-# necessary Getting the authorization code
+# Getting the authorization code
 - For us to use the API, the first step is to get the authorization code.
 It provides an authentication mechanism to the Instagram API.

 ```sh